Vietnam.vn - Nền tảng quảng bá Việt Nam

 Blue and Brown Collage Textured Literature Historical Fiction Presentation (1).jpg

-Lao Cai women preserve traditional ethnic costumes..jpg
+Lao Cai women preserve the traditional costumes of their ethnic group..jpg

 Source